brycie-boy/The_Cosmos/In the Buddha's Words An Anthology of Discourses From the Pali Canon Chapter VII. THE PATH TO LIBERATION.md

 - Highlight(pink) - Location 3954
 The section on the abandonment of the five hindrances deals with the preliminary training in concentration.
 The five hindrances—sensual desire, ill will, dullness and drowsiness, restlessness and remorse, and doubt—are the principal obstacles to meditative development, and thus they must be removed for the mind to become collected and unified.

-- Highlight(pink) - Location 4309
-“Possessing this aggregate of noble moral discipline, and this noble restraint of the faculties, and possessing this noble mindfulness and clear comprehension, he resorts to a secluded resting place: the forest, the root of a tree, a mountain, a ravine, a hillside cave, a charnel ground, a jungle thicket, an open space, a heap of straw.

 - Highlight(pink) - Location 4312
 “On returning from his almsround, after his meal he sits down, folding his legs crosswise, setting his body erect, and establishing mindfulness before him.
-Abandoning longing for the world, he dwells with a mind free from longing; he purifies his mind from longing.12
+Abandoning longing for the world, he dwells with a mind free from longing; he purifies his mind from longing.
+(Majjhima Nikaya 27: Cūḷahatthipadopama Sutta; I 175–84)

 - Highlight(pink) - Location 4314
 Abandoning ill will and hatred, he dwells with a mind free from ill will, compassionate for the welfare of all living beings;
+(Majjhima Nikaya 27: Cūḷahatthipadopama Sutta; I 175–84)

 - Highlight(pink) - Location 4316
 Abandoning dullness and drowsiness, he dwells free from dullness and drowsiness, percipient of light, mindful and clearly comprehending;
+(Majjhima Nikaya 27: Cūḷahatthipadopama Sutta; I 175–84)

 - Highlight(pink) - Location 4317
 Abandoning restlessness and remorse, he dwells free from agitation with a mind inwardly peaceful;
+(Majjhima Nikaya 27: Cūḷahatthipadopama Sutta; I 175–84)

 - Highlight(pink) - Location 4318
 Abandoning doubt, he dwells having gone beyond doubt, unperplexed about wholesome states;
+(Majjhima Nikaya 27: Cūḷahatthipadopama Sutta; I 175–84)

 - Highlight(pink) - Location 4319
-five hindrances, defilements of the mind that weaken wisdom,
+five hindrances, defilements of the mind that weaken wisdom, (Majjhima Nikaya 27: Cūḷahatthipadopama Sutta; I 175–84)

 ___

-- Highlight(pink) - Location 3961 ❗️
+- Highlight(pink) - Location 3961
 The Buddha enumerates four jhānas, named simply after their numerical position in the series, each more refined and elevated than its predecessor.

+- Highlight(pink) - Location 4320
+first jhāna, which is accompanied by thought and examination, with rapture and happiness born of seclusion.
+(Majjhima Nikaya 27: Cūḷahatthipadopama Sutta; I 175–84)

+- Highlight(pink) - Location 4325
+second jhāna,
+(Majjhima Nikaya 27: Cūḷahatthipadopama Sutta; I 175–84)

+- Highlight(pink) - Location 4325
+which has internal confidence and unification of mind, is without thought and examination, and has rapture and happiness born of concentration.
+(Majjhima Nikaya 27: Cūḷahatthipadopama Sutta; I 175–84)

+- Highlight(pink) - Location 4327
+“Again, with the fading away as well of rapture, he dwells equanimous and, mindful and clearly comprehending, he experiences happiness with the body; he enters and dwells in the third jhāna
+(Majjhima Nikaya 27: Cūḷahatthipadopama Sutta; I 175–84)

+- Highlight(pink) - Location 4331
+“Again, with the abandoning of pleasure and pain, and with the previous passing away of joy and dejection, (Majjhima Nikaya 27: Cūḷahatthipadopama Sutta; I 175–84)

+- Highlight(pink) - Location 4332
+fourth jhāna,
+(Majjhima Nikaya 27: Cūḷahatthipadopama Sutta; I 175–84)

+- Highlight(pink) - Location 4332
+which is neither painful nor pleasant and includes the purification of mindfulness by equanimity.
+(Majjhima Nikaya 27: Cūḷahatthipadopama Sutta; I 175–84)

 - Highlight(pink) - Location 3963
 Although wisdom rather than concentration is the critical factor in the attainment of enlightenment, the Buddha invariably includes the jhānas in the gradual training for at least two reasons: first, because they contribute to the intrinsic perfection of the path; and second, because the deep concentration they induce serves as a basis for the arising of insight.